metacpan/metacpan-cpan-extracted/distros/M/Mic/README.md

 In the simplest scenario in which both interface and implementation are defined in the same file, a class can also be defined by calling the `define_class()` class method, with a hashref that specifies the class.

-The class defined in the SYNOPSIS could also be defined like this
+The class defined in the SYNOPSIS could also be defined like this (in one file)

     package Example::Usage::Set;